Rule No. 1232 of 15 December 2005 laying down the conditions of recruitment and employment of temporary staff members in France from 1 January 20061

 40. The conditions of employment of conference interpreters paid on a daily basis, who are for the duration of their contracts temporary staff members subject to the authority of the Secretary General, are governed by a special Rule.

-41. The conditions of recruitment and employment of locally recruited staff members working in Information and Field Offices are governed by a special Rule.
+41. The conditions of recruitment and employment of locally recruited staff members working in Council of Europe Duty Stations located outside of France are governed by a special Rule.